robcarver17/pysystemtrade/docs/backtesting.md

 #### Bootstrapping (recommended, but slow)

-Bootstrapping is not currently implemented; after a code refactoring I couldn't think of an elegant way of doing it.
+Bootstrapping is no longer implemented; after a code refactoring I couldn't think of an elegant way of doing it.

 #### Shrinkage (okay, but trick to calibrate)